openshift/enhancements/azure_user_defined_tags.md

-- Few Azure resources such as disk, storage account, DNS zones and records name might not match either `kubernetes.io/cluster/<cluster_name>:owned` or cluster name in the name tag and will result in tagging inconsistency, which will be minimal compared not to having aformentioned dedicated controller for managing tags of Azure resources.
+- Few Azure resources such as disk, storage account, DNS zones and records name might not match either `kubernetes.io/cluster/<cluster_name>:owned` or cluster name in the name tag and will result in tagging inconsistency, which will be minimal compared not to having aforementioned dedicated controller for managing tags of Azure resources.

 ## Infrastructure Needed [optional]